Particular/docs.particular.net/nservicebus/dependency-injection/index_ownership_core_[8.0,).partial.md

 ### Built-in default container

-NServiceBus has a built-in default container with an API for registration of user types.
-The following dependency lifecycles are supported:
+NServiceBus has a built-in default container that supports the `Microsoft.Extensions.DependencyInjection.Abstractions` model.
+Custom services can be registered via the `IServiceCollection` API.

 #### Instance per call

 A new instance will be returned for each call.

-Represented by the enum value `DependencyLifecycle.InstancePerCall`.
+Represented by the enum value `ServiceLifetime.Transient`.

 snippet: InstancePerCall